xnkhi/duatsite/src/content/docs/river/configuration.md

 ## GTK

-- `river config gtk-theme <theme_name>` - Changes your GTK theme to the specified theme.
+- `river config gtk-theme <gtk_theme_name>` - Changes your GTK theme to the specified theme.

-- `river config icon-theme <theme_name>` - Changes your icon theme to the specified theme.
+- `river config icon-theme <gtk_theme_name>` - Changes your icon theme to the specified theme.

-- `river config cursor-theme <theme_name>` - Changes your cursor theme to the specified theme.
+- `river config cursor-theme <gtk_theme_name>` - Changes your cursor theme to the specified theme.
 (May require a reboot)

-## Backups and Restores

-`river` provides a way to easily backup and restore your system configurations.

-**Warning: Backing up a program's configuration will remove previous backups of said program's configurations.
-Similarly, restoring a backed up configuration will remove your currently active configuration.
-Configuration backups are located at `/var/NileRiver/backup/$USER`**

-*As an added note, all currently active configurations will be automatically backed up during a system update.*

-- `river backup <program_name>` - Back up the current configurations for program\_name.

-- `river restore <program_name>` - Restore previously backed up configurations for program\_name.

-Valid program names:
-- `alacritty`
-- `fish`
+## NILE Themes

+A fully and easily configurable user interface wouldn't be complete without theme support.
+Themes for the Nile Integrated Linux Environment consist of the following:

-- `gtk`
+- i3 Settings
-- `i3`
+- GTK Settings
-- `picom`
+- Alacritty Settings
-- `wallpaper`
+- A Wallpaper

-If no program name is given, the NILE will backup/restore configurations for all supported programs.
+Theme management commands:

+- `river info themes` - To see all installed themes.

+- `river config theme <theme_name>` - Switches your current theme to the given theme.
+Current settings will be lost.

+- `river theme compile` - A fun command.
+This will automatically compile all of your current settings into a brand new theme!